Dr Wealth

 • Gold Products

+Above all of these, you must know that the money used from your OA can only be for investments under the CPFIS-OA.
 The same goes with your SA where investments carried out using it can only be for CPFIS-SA investments.
-You are not allowed to combine them for one product.
+You are not allowed to combine savings from your SA and OA to buy one product.

 You can’t put the money back to your OA after you have transferred, so make sure that you have thoroughly examined your decision before doing anything!